If you want to send money to a company or individual abroad, you will have to engage in an international money transfer.

 Registered or Authorised with the Financial Conduct Authority and must safeguard client money

-Some currency specialists although provide cheaper rates than the bank will not continuously offer transparent rates of exchange.
-They hide their fee within the rate of exchange that they offer to you.
+Some currency specialists although provide cheaper rates than the bank will not continuously offer consistent spreads and complete transparency.

-Unless you have a fully transparent fee structure and are offered the interbank exchange rate, then avoid these types of currency specialists.
+Unless you have access to the interbank exchange rate to work out your calculations before booking or a fully transparent fee structure then avoid these types of currency specialists.

 Once you have decided on the type of financial institution that you would like to send money with, you will need to go through the following steps: